TomWilliamsBrown/Lunar-Bead-NanoSIMS/README.md

 ## To Do:

+* GUI?
+* Reorganise Importing and ROI stuff.
+Make it more coherent.
 * __IDEA__ 3x2 plots, with a subplot every 10 frames.
 Solves visualising an unwieldly number of images.
 * Histograms
   * Show if bimodal distribution